DPHeshanRanasinghe/DPHeshanRanasinghe/README.md

 ## 👀 What I’m Interested In
 - Getting deeper into Computer Vision and Machine Learning
 - Data Science and AI-related fields
-- Open to learning and collaborating on ML, neural networks, and AI projects
+- Open to learning and collaborating on ML projects

 ---

 ## 🤝 Let’s Connect & Collaborate
-I’m eager to connect with others working on machine learning, AI, and data science projects.
+I’m eager to connect with others working on machine learning projects.
 Feel free to reach out via:
 - [LinkedIn](https://www.linkedin.com/in/heshan-ranasinghe-988b00290)
 - Email: `hranasinghe505@gmail.com`